One in Three Employees Will Fall for Phishing

 AI Doesn’t Make Mistakes Like People Do

 Employees will keep making mistakes like falling for a phishing message.
+Socially engineered cyberattacks like phishing are nearly 80% effective.
 Controlling the risk that a business faces from phishing is an important part of that organization’s success.
 Businesses that want to achieve greater success and keep growing in 2022 are making a smart choice when they opt to decrease their phishing risk by stopping phishing messages from reaching their employees.